Cabinet restoration may be the thing for you if you want to refresh your home and bring new life into your kitchen.

-Whether you’re planning to restore your cabinets yourself or hire a professional, you probably want to know what about the process.
+Whether you’re planning to restore your cabinets yourself or hire a professional, you probably want to know about the process.
 We will briefly break down the five steps in the cabinet restoration process.

-- Clean all surfaces – Gently scrub your cabinet pieces to clean them of debris, dust, or caked on foods, then give the wood time to dry completely.
+- Clean all surfaces – Gently scrub your cabinet pieces to clean them of debris, dust, or caked-on foods, then give the wood time to dry completely.

 - Prep the cabinetry – You may need to strip some cabinets of their finishing, while others might just need some light sanding.
 Your cabinetry expert will determine the best plan of action before moving forward.
 After stripping and sanding the cabinetry, any gouges or deep scrapes can be filled in and later concealed with paint or stain.